bbc/morty-docs/README.md

 examples, media, hosted versions, and testimonials of usage are all useful contributions.

+## Adding an issue

+If you spot an issue or just want to raise one please use the issue template.

 ## Contact us!

 It's always great to hear from people who are interested and